iamjayasuriya/iamjayasuriya.github.io/_posts/2019-04-18-welcome-to-jekyll.md

 toc: true
 toc_label: "My Table of Contents"
 toc_icon: "cog"
+excerpt: "This post is a first display a **header with a solid background color**, if the theme supports it."
+header:
+  overlay_color: "#333"

 ---
+# Heading

 You'll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

+## Heading with code
 Jekyll also offers powerful support for code snippets:

 ```ruby